ehsalazar/dbc-blog/_posts/2014-06-13-complete-site-makeover.md

 The next obstacle was in tackling the overall design.
 I’m proud that I was able to learn enough to get my site to look relatively good.
 I sought out elements I liked and taught myself how to execute them using either HTML or CSS.
 That said, I knew there was more I could do.
 I’d been exploring the possibility of utilizing Bootstrap and some of the many themes and options they provide.
 As I learned more about Bootstrap, I began to notice its prevalence everywhere.
 In the end, I found what they offered to be a bit much for my needs and it left me wanting for something a bit more unique.

 That’s when I came across [Michael Rose](http://mademistakes.com/about/), a designer out of NY state.
 He’s an amazing artist that does unbelievable things utilizing tools such his iPad and apps like [Paper by 53](http://www.fiftythree.com/paper).
 On top of that, he’s built some cool themes based around Jekyll’s functionality and has shared them with the world on Github.
 I chose to access his [HPSTR Theme](http://mademistakes.com/articles/hpstr-jekyll-theme/) and have found it a great match for my needs.
-It has a modern and minimal design with a focus on clean typography while remaining creative and artistic in a way that I felt many technical blogs lack.
+It has a modern and minimal design with a focus on clean typography while remaining creative and artistic in a way that I felt many technical blogs lacked.

 ### What’s Next